Where the rainforest meets the reef

 A 30-minute trip by road gets you to the beautiful beachside town of Palm Cove, where you will use the produce you collected to cook a delicious lunch.
 Afterwards, spend the afternoon relaxing at the nearby Alamanda Spa, where you will be served a refreshing hibiscus iced tea before heading into one of eight luxurious treatment rooms.
 Enjoy a taste of the tropics with a soothing mango body wrap or coconut sugar scrub, then freshen up with a swim in the resort’s adults‑only pool.

 Travel 25 minutes by car to Cairns, where you will dine at Salt House Restaurant.
 Overlooking Cairns Marlin Marina, Salt House is an open-plan venue with a private dining room for 20 people or, for groups of up to 200, you can exclusively hire the entire restaurant.
-Begin your evening with drinks and canapés at the Island Cocktail Bar or on the Viewing Deck at the edge of the marina, before sitting down to a seafood-focused modern Australian menu.
+Begin your evening with drinks and canapés at the Island Cocktail Bar or on the Viewing Deck at the edge of the marina, before sitting down to a seafood-focussed modern Australian menu.